pucheng-tan/WordFlow-wiki/Design-Research/System-Architecture-Details.md

 ● System Architecture Details

-○ Long-form written description of your selected system architecture, which  includes clear,precise, and complete descriptions of ​each piece​ of your system
+○ Long-form written description of your selected system architecture, which  includes clear, precise, and complete descriptions of ​each piece​ of your system

-from the Milestone 2: Design document.
+from Milestone 2: Design document.

 # System Architecture Details
+(Each of these paragraphs are rough drafts, feel free to edit them)

 - intro paragraph

+Our software will involve the presence of three different architectural styles.
+The first architecture style we will use is the blackboard architecture style.
+We will use this style during typing challenge runtime, and for interacting with a central database.
+The second architecture style we will use is the object-oriented style.
+We can use this style for creating different types of users with similar functionality.
+The third and final architecture style we will use is pipelines and filters.
+This style is known to work notoriously well with python, and we can make use of it by joining together the different sections of our user interface.

 - paragraph for pipes and filters style